Searchinmena/searchinmena/README.md

 #### Dependor

-We should try to think about building application like if we were building it from small boxes which uses each other.
-So we should create lot's of small services (as mentioned above).
+We should try to think about building application as if we were building it from small boxes that use each other.
+So we should create lots of small services (as mentioned above).
 To make them use each other, we need to inject responsibilities somehow.
 We can do this just by passing other service in the `initialize` method.
 But we can also use `dependor`, which automates that for us.

 See above example with using `dependor`: